 Setting up your tub ahead of time will go a long way in making your bath experience more pleasant (for both you and your dog).
 Put down a non-slip mat for your dog to stand on to prevent them from slipping and sliding and help them feel more secure in their footing.
 You can smear peanut butter or some wet dog food on your bath tiles for them to lick while you work — if you prefer an easy clean-up, use a Lick Lick Pad!

 I've found the most important thing for bathing a dog at home is having an attachment hose and sprayer — it saves you from having to dump water from a pitcher and makes it easy to avoid getting water in your dog's ears, nose, and eyes.
 It also means you can easily rinse those hard-to-reach places.
-Our team's favorite is the Waterpik Pet Wand PRO.
+Here are two of our team's favorites:

 Cleaning your dog's ears is especially important after bathing.
 Help prevent ear infections by keeping water out of their ears during the bath, and then cleaning and drying them thoroughly afterward using an ear cleansing solution.
 See how easy it is to clean your dog's ears in our article "How to Clean Your Pet's Ears."